hnakamur/couv/README.md

 MIT License

 ## TODO
-* Add fixed size buffer memory allocator with a memory pool.
 * Add benchmarks.
 * Implement more C/lua functions for functions in libuv.
-* Decide wether or not we switch to object-oriented APIs in lua side.
+* Decide whether or not we switch to object-oriented APIs in lua side.